Types of Degrees Psychology Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Psychology appeals to people across the globe.
-About 2.9% of those with this major are international students.
+Americans aren’t the only ones with an interest in Psychology.
+About 3.1% of those with this major are international students.

 How Much Do Psychology Majors Make?